 - Submit an application for admission.
 Students who have never attended Seminole State must apply and be admitted to the College before applying to the PTA Program.
 Students may apply to Seminole State online or download a Printed Application for Admission.

-- Submit a completed application packet by April 30*.
-A completed application packet contains all of the forms needed to apply to the PTA Program.
+- Submit a completed PTA application packet between February 1-28*.
+A completed application packet contains all the forms needed to apply to the PTA Program.
+Please review the Selection Process prior to submitting your application.
+Students must submit application at the Altamonte Springs Campus or via US mail.
 All items in this packet must be submitted together to:

 Physical Therapist Assistant Program